VictorRandomCode/zcpm/status.md

     ~/path/to/runner --terminal=televideo turbo.com

-You'll then find that Turbo Pascal works as it should, but the tricky bit is that `zcpm` does not remap keyboard cursor (arrow) keys to the emulated type, so you will need to use WordStar cursor controls to drive the editor.
+You'll then find that Turbo Pascal works as it should, assuming that you're using the right keyboard mappings (see file `wordstar.keys` and the `--keymap` option)

+The manual is at http://bitsavers.informatik.uni-stuttgart.de/pdf/borland/turbo_pascal/TURBO_Pascal_Reference_Manual_CPM_Version_3_Dec88.pdf

 Multiplan
 ---------